BrooksV/SqlQueryClass/README.md

 Module helps in creating and running WPF GUI based PowerShell Applications.

+Original List of Potential Module Names to use:

+PsWpfHelper
+WpfHelperForPS
+PsWpfUtils
+WpfUtilsForPS
+PsWpfLib
+PsXaml
+PsXamlHelper
+GuiMyPS - Collections of XAML & WPF Helper Functions to simplify creation of GUI based PowerShell Applications.

+Decided on using:
+GuiMyPS - Module helps in creating and running WPF GUI based PowerShell Applications.

+## Coding Style and Copilot instructions

+This is my PowerShell coding style requirements:
+Brace Styles use "K&R (Kernighan and Ritchie) style" Variables use CamelCase
+Operators and logical conditions use lowercase Statement Keywords use PascalCase
+Parameter names use PascalCase
+Functions should include Helpful Metadata and documentation sections which includes .NOTES as the last section before the Function Declaration
+NOTES section should set the Author: Brooks Vaughn and set Date to Date: to the current date as a string literal

+Update the following function to comply with my coding style.
+Before presenting the results, fix the keywords in the result that do not comply with the coding style

+Update the function to comply with my coding style.
+Before presenting the results, fix the keywords in the result that do not comply with the coding style

 ## `GuiMyPS` Module and Status Details

 Name          | Version | PS Compatibility | Project Uri (GitHub)